Sarah A. Jacobson

 “The Aye of the Storm: How Partisan Politics Affects the Impact of Information on Voting on Environmental Legislation,” with Jacob Shuman.

-“Racial Differences in School Water Lead Exposure,” with Todd Guilfoos and Elaine Hill.
+“Racial Disparities in Exposure to Lead from School Drinking Water,” with Todd Guilfoos and Elaine Hill.

 “From Efficiency to Inclusion: The Present and Future of Undergraduate Teaching in Environmental and Natural Resource Economics,” with Jill Caviglia-Harris, Fidel Gonzalez, Jimena González-Ramírez, Sumeet Gulati, Danae Hernandez-Cortes, and Diya Mazumder.